 2011 - The university launched the public phase of its second capital campaign, “Distinction: The Campaign for Winthrop.”
 The Southern Association of Colleges and Schools (SACS) reaffirmed full accreditation for Winthrop.
 Hardin Family Garden opened at the south end of Scholars Walk.

-2013 - Winthrop’s 10th president, Jayne Marie (Jamie) Comstock, was announced, and the presidential transition began.
+2013 - Winthrop’s 10th president, Jamie Comstock Williamson, was announced, and the presidential transition began.
 President Emeritus Anthony DiGiorgio retired after 24 years of service.
 Women’s lacrosse launched its inaugural season.
 The women's basketball team advanced to the postseason for the first time since Winthrop became an NCAA member in 1986.
 Men’s soccer standout Matt Horn ’12 was named one of two Walter Byers Scholars by the NCAA.